 - Young Mania Rating Scale (YMRS)

-These scales are particularly useful for endpoint assessments in clinical trial.
-Dr. Vaishal Vora, a famous clinical trial investigator and expert rater for psychiatry clinical trials, considers them critical for a standardized global assessment of psychiatry clinical trials.
+These scales are particularly useful for endpoint assessments in clinical trials.
+Dr. Vaishal Vora, a famous clinical trial investigator and expert rater for psychiatry clinical trials consider them critical for a standardized global assessment of psychiatry clinical trials.
 Dr. Vora has been trained in many of these scales and ratings by internationally reputed companies, like Bracket Global and ProPhase.

-Dr. Vora, who has conducted more than 30 clinical trials in psychiatry segment as investigator, has following tips to offer with regard to utilizing rating scales in psychiatry.
+Dr. Vora, who has conducted more than 30 clinical trials in the psychiatry segment as an investigator, has the following tips to offer with regard to utilizing rating scales in psychiatry.